Tubod, Lanao del Norte

-The Panguil Bay Bridge, once completed, will be Mindanao's longest bridge, and will connect Tubod to Tangub City in Misamis Occidental.
-The project, that will cost around US$125,519,000.00, will be obtained through Official Development Assistance of the Korean Export-Import Bank of Korea-Economic Development Cooperation Fund.
-The bridge is under construction and is expected to be commissioned on December 28, 2020.
+Tubod is also where the Panguil Bay Bridge is situated.
+The 3.77 km (2.34 mi) bridge connects the municipality to Tangub City, Misamis Occidental.

 Etymology

 Tubod derived its name from the spring located at Sitio Baybay in Barangay Poblacion.
 According to the old folks, even during the longest dry season, the spring will not drain.
 Tubod comes from the Cebuano language, meaning “the water source”.
 History pointed out that Christian immigrants from Luzon and Visayas settled in this part of the region.

 History

 History pointed out that migrant from the Christian provinces in Visayas and Luzon settled in this part of the region.
 Latest survey shows that the Christian-Muslim in the municipality is about 97.3.

 Republic Act No. 58 separated the Barrios of Tubod, Baroy, Lala, Daromawang, Bolod, Taguiquiron, Sagadan and Princesa from its mother municipality of Kolambugan to become a municipality "Tubod" effective October 17, 1946.
 On February 3, 1982, Parliamentary Bill No. 568 was enacted by the Batasang Pambansa in session assembled, transferring the site of Provincial Government of Lanao del Norte from Iligan City to Municipality of Tubod, making it the "Capital town" of the Lanao del Norte.

 Rufo dela Cruz was sworn into office as the appointed Municipal Mayor on March 14, 1947.
 In the local election of 1947, Fausto Alvia as elected as Municipal Mayor.

 On March 22, 1949, President Elpidio Quirino issued Executive Order No. 208, creating the municipality of Lala from the barrios of Rawaan, Gumagamut, Lala (poblacion), Simpak, Daromawang, Abagan, and Lanipao.

-On June 10, 1949, the President Quirino issued Executive Order No. 222 creating the Municipality of Baroy whereby all the elected Municipal Officials except the councilor Arsenio A. Quibranza, opted to served Baroy thus leading to the appointment of the Municipal Officials of Tubod with the Arsenio A. Quibranza as Municipal Mayor effective June 24, 1949.
+On June 10, 1949, the President Quirino issued Executive Order No. 222 creating the Municipality of Baroy whereby all the elected Municipal Officials except the councilor Arsenio A. Quibranza, opted to serve Baroy thus leading to the appointment of the Municipal Officials of Tubod with the Arsenio A. Quibranza as Municipal Mayor effective June 24, 1949.